swxk19/cs4218-project-2024-team04/README.md

 The other members in the team will be able to see an existing team with your team number in the “Join an existing team” section.
 Click Join.

 ## Step 3.
-Step 3.
 All of you should be able to see the acceptance page.
 Click on the assignment link to see the project on GitHub.